 Note: Normal routine will not be interrupted unless a tornado warning is issued.
 If the weather radio or outside sirens sound indicating a tornado warning for Greene County, proceed immediately to nearest designated tornado shelter in your building.

-When the National Weather Service issues a tornado warning, the weather radio and/or the tornado sirens will be activated.
+When the National Weather Service issues a tornado warning, the weather radio, the tornado sirens, and/or Missouri State Alert system will be activated.
 All individuals on campus will proceed to the nearest designated tornado shelter area in the building where they are located.
 Shelter areas depend on your location at the time of the tornado warning.
 If you are in a building, stay in that building and go to the nearest designated shelter area.
 If you are outside, immediately enter the nearest building and proceed to the nearest designated shelter area.

 - Faculty members/supervisory personnel will: